Aaron-Benson/opengl-interactive-grasshopper/README.md

 ![alt tag](https://raw.githubusercontent.com/Aaron-Benson/opengl-interactive-grasshopper/master/graphic.png)

-This program will uses OpenGL to create an interactable grasshopper that moves around on the screen.

-## Running (Windows)

-1. Download the executable in build folder.
-2. Run the program.
+This is a simple program using OpenGL to draw a scene of a grasshopper.
+You are able to control the movement and positioning of the grasshopper by passing input to the program.
+Transformations are done by using a hierarchy through OpenGL's Vertex Buffer Objects (VBO).

 ## Installation